-With a linear, oscillation and micro-oscillation option, you’re sure to find what you need when you’re using this vibration plate.
+With a linear, oscillation and micro-oscillation option, you’re sure to find what you need when you’re using the triple motor.
 There’s even the ability to use all the settings at the same time, which would give you a robust and dynamic workout.

 A wearable remote makes it easy for you to switch resistance or programs mid-workout.
 Because of the varying vibration settings, this is well suited for plenty of users.

-A BMI calculator and calorie monitor can help you reach your goals faster when you use this Bluefin Pro Model vibration plate.
+A BMI calculator and calorie monitor can help you reach your goals faster when you use this Bluefin Pro Model.
 It comes with 180 levels of resistance and 10 pre-set programmes, so you’re never going to run out of workouts.
 Unlike most vibration plates, this model has the option of holding onto handles while you use it

 - Single motor